Autenti Platform Terms & Conditions

 - The governing law for the Agreement concluded with the Administrator, the subject of which are services provided by the Administrator as part of the Autenti Platform, is Polish law, unless the European Union law with regard to the consumer provides otherwise.
 Any disputes related to the services provided by the Administrator as part of the Autenti Platform will be settled by the competent common courts.
 The entity acting as a consumer has the option of applying an out-of-court method of handling complaints and securing claims before the Permanent Consumer Arbitration Court at the Provincial Inspector of the Trade Inspection in Poznań.
-Information on how to access the above mentioned mode and procedures for resolving disputes can be found at the following address: www.uokik.gov.pl, in the tab “Resolving consumer issues”.
+Information on the above mentioned mode and procedures for resolving disputes can be found at the following address: www.uokik.gov.pl, in the tab “Help and advice for Consumers”.
 The entity who is a consumer also has the option of using the EU ODR internet platform, available at the following address: https://ec.europa.eu/consumers/odr/.

 - Should any provisions of these Terms & Conditions be found invalid in a judgment of a court or another entitled authority , the remaining provisions remain valid.